anagha-microsoft/ncr-mlops-hol/lab-guide/13-EndToEndRun.md

-# Module 13 - Execute and end to end run (build followed by release)
+# Module 13 - Execute a continuous deployment (e2e run)

 ## About
 This module covers cleaning up your workspace, editing the code, and committing to master -> this triggers an end to end, build to release pipeline.
 This will help us ensure everything works as expected from a continuous deployment perspective.
-Lets do this lab twice and observe how the release pipeline differs the second time around in the logs.
+Lets do this lab twice and observe how the release pipeline differs the second time around in the logs.<br>
+For your pleasure, there are challenges at the end of the module.
 <br><br>Dedicate 60-90 minutes for this module - to thoroughly understand and execute

 ## 1.0.
 Clean up resources in Azure ML workspace